 Generator type, fuel

-Generators are categorized into numerous groups depending on their main characteristics – typically the type of fuel they use, wattage, and size.
+Generators are categorized into numerous groups depending on their main characteristics – typically the type of fuel they use, wattage, and size generator for an RV.
 You need to make sure that you choose the right size generator for your application.

 Smaller, lighter models are shortly called ’portable’ generators – these are much better for RVs or a travel trailer as opposed to their bulky industrial-grade generators as you don’t want to expend more space than needed.